HOW WE USE YOUR INFORMATION IN RELATION TO ECONOMIC DEVELOPMENT SERVICES

-South Lakeland District Council is the data controller and Paul Mountford is our Data Protection Officer.
+Westmorland and Furness Council is the data controller and our Data Protection Officer.
 You can contact us by email at [email protected], by phone on 01539 733333, or at South Lakeland House, Lowther Street, Kendal, Cumbria LA9 4DQ.

 WHAT RIGHTS DO I HAVE ABOUT MY DATA?

 You have the right to request access to information about you that we hold.
 To make a request for your personal information, contact our Data Protection Officer, whose details are above.